boltops-tools/terraspace-docs/_docs/state/approaches.md

 An interesting point here is how we design the stacks, and group modules together affect the required level of coordination.
 For example, a fully distributed system with thousands of tiny microservices will require more coordination than a monolith.
 Ideally, stacks should be as self-sufficient as possible, else the cost of coordination will be high.

-Remembering which cloud resources belong to which terraform statefile is can also be difficult.
-Using [Terraspace Cloud]({% link _docs/cloud.md %}) helps.
-It provides a GUI dashboard to visualize which stacks have been deployed.

 All that being said, here's an example of this setup with terraspace:

 config/terraform/backend.rb